kissmetrics/km-support/_posts/2012-10-19-campaign-tracking.md

 # II.
 URL API

-Our [URL API][url] lets you tag a link, so that anyone following that link triggers a KISSmetrics event.
+Our [URL API][url] lets you tag a link, so that anyone following that link triggers a Kissmetrics event.
 Just like with UTM variables, you do this by adding query strings to the destination URL.
-Unlike with UTM variables, you can do three main actions specific to KISSmetrics: record events, set properties, and identify people.
+Unlike with UTM variables, you can do three main actions specific to Kissmetrics: record events, set properties, and identify people.

 ## Example with Events and Properties